scarborough-courtney/ohimanual/R_tutes/R_tutes_tidyr.md

 `gather()` is arguably the most useful function in `tidyr`, and is explained in more detail below.
 `spread()` and `separate()` are other useful functions in `tidyr`.
+Other 'tidyr' references:
+* [RStudio Blogs: Introducing tidyr:](http://blog.rstudio.org/2014/07/22/introducing-tidyr/) Basics and philosophy of `tidyr`
+* [Cran tidy data vignette:](http://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html) An informal and code heavy version of Hadley's full *Tidy Data* paper below.
+* [Hadley Wickham's *Tidy Data* paper:](http://vita.had.co.nz/papers/tidy-data.html) Download the pre-print version for the whys and hows of tidy data.
-Read more about `tidyr` here: http://blog.rstudio.org/2014/07/22/introducing-tidyr/ R data wrangling cheat sheet: quick reference guide to `tidyr` and `dplyr` functions: http://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf
+* [R data wrangling cheat sheet:](http://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf) quick reference guide to `tidyr` and `dplyr` functions

 ##tidyr::gather()
 ###Description